-Free Radon Test Kits are available for Aspen residents at our new location on the 2nd Floor of the Old Powerhouse Building at 590 N. Mill Street during the winter months.
+Free Radon Test Kits are available for Aspen residents at our office in the Old Powerhouse Building during the winter months.

-- Radon is a colorless, odorless radioactive gas produced from the natural decay of uranium found in nearly all soils.
+- Radon is a colorless, odorless radioactive gas.
 Radon Information Sheet (PDF)

 - The only way to know if your home has high radon is to test.